wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 !!! info

-    For more information, see the instructions on [configure intermediate certificate validation](../../develop/authenticating-and-authorizing-rest-apis/#configure-intermediate-certificate-validation).
+    For more information, see the instructions on [configuring intermediate certificate validation](../../develop/authenticating-and-authorizing-rest-apis/#configure-intermediate-certificate-validation).